Johnbastian/Ixhibition/README.md

 }
 ```

-The return object may contain any of the following keys will corresponding values:
+<br />The return object may contain any of the following keys/attributes with corresponding values:
 ```javascript
 {
     "segueType" : "vertical",       //(see Setting Segue Type)